rarDevelopment/replybot-dotnet/README.md

 ## Fix Bluesky Previews

-Instagram links posted in Discord don't preview at all!
-Similar to the above, Toby will add a reaction emoji to any post that includes an Bluesky post link.
-If someone taps that reaction emoji, Toby will reply with the text and images (including alt text) from that post.
+Similar to the above, Toby will add a reaction emoji to any post that includes a Bluesky post link.
+If someone taps that reaction emoji, Toby will reply with the text and images (including alt text) from that post, as well as a note if there's a quoted post.
 This works with all Bluesky posts in the message.
 Admins can use the `/set-fix-bluesky-reactions` command to turn this on or off.

+## Fix TikTok Previews

+Similar to the above, Toby will add a reaction emoji to any post that includes a TikTok post link.
+If someone taps that reaction emoji, Toby will reply with an updated link that should include a functioning preview for the linked TikTok video.
+This works with all TikTok links in the message.
+Admins can use the `/set-fix-tiktok-reactions` command to turn this on or off.

 ## Video Game Length Estimates (using [HowLongToBeat](https://howlongtobeat.com/))

-Use `Toby hltb [game here]` and Toby will tell you how long that game is.
+Use `Toby hltb [game here]` or `Toby how long to beat [game here]` and Toby will tell you how long that game is.

 ## Video Game Release Dates (using [IGDB](https://www.igdb.com/))